tylerlong/slim_text/README.md

     1. after linux version is stable
 47. bug: left panel no-wrap, only <a>, still wrap if <span>
 48. show filename instead of path on page title and desktop notification
-49. distinguish files and folders in left navbar
 50. context menu to toggle full windows mode
 51. remove trailing space
 52. add new line to the end of the file upon saving